papadanku/ArtificialFX/README.md

 1. Open Google Gemini (https://gemini.google.com/app) and log in.
 2. Find and click the **`Gems`** button on the right side of the screen.
 3. Click the **`New Gem`** button on the left side of the screen.
-4. Give your new Gem a name, like "ShaderCell Assistant."
+4. Give your new Gem a name, like "ShaderCells Assistant."

 ### Step 3: Configure Your Gem